What is POS (Point of Sale)? Everything You Need to Know About Point of Sale Systems

 Best for: Clothing stores, electronics shops, bookstores, and multi-location retailers.

-A retail POS tracks product inventory, syncs with your online store, and provides real-time updates on what’s selling.
+A retail POS is optimized for processing every retail transaction and pos transaction in physical stores.
+It tracks product inventory, syncs with your online store, and provides real-time updates on what’s selling.
 It helps you avoid stockouts and streamlines checkout with barcode scanning and fast payment processing.

 Features to expect: